larryhastings/big/README.md

       normalized.
 * Don't tell anybody, but, you can also pass a `sys.version_info` object or a `packaging.Version` object into the constructor instead of a version string.
+Shh!

 When constructing a `Version` by passing in a string `s`, the string must conform to this scheme, where square brackets denote optional substrings and names in angle brackets represent parameterized